taw/rlisp/README.md

 Usage
 =====

-Tests in tests/ and examples in examples/ and microexamples/ are about the only documentation.
+Tests in tests/ and examples in examples/ are about the only documentation.
 You can also check rlisp-related posts on my blog at http://t-a-w.blogspot.co.uk/search/label/rlisp but they might not necessarily be up to date.